Enhancing AI and Dynamical Subseasonal Forecasts with Probabilistic Bias Correction: Methods

 \subsection{Flood forecasting}

 To assess forecast skill during observed flood events, we constructed a global catalog of flood occurrences from the Global Disaster Alert and Coordination System (GDACS; \url{https://www.gdacs.org}).
-Flood events (event type \texttt{FL}) at all alert levels (Green, Orange, Red) were retrieved through the GDACS REST API for the years 2022--2024.
+Flood events (event type \texttt{FL}) at all alert levels (Green, Orange, Red) were retrieved through the GDACS REST API for the date range 2016-01-01--2026-05-29.
 Each GDACS event record provides a centroid (latitude, longitude) coordinate and an event start date; from these we derived for every event (i) a geographic bounding box of $\pm 10\degree$ around the centroid (clamped to $[-90\degree, 90\degree]$ in latitude) and (ii) a 7-day target period beginning on the event start date.
-Only events with Monday or Friday start dates were evaluated to align with the bi-weekly forecast issuance schedule of earlier ECMWF dynamical model versions.
-This yielded 543 flood events (178 in 2022, 166 in 2023, and 199 in 2024).
+Only events with start dates matching the target date of an ECMWF dynamical forecast (i.e., Monday or Friday start dates until 2023-07-15 for week 3 or until 2023-07-22 for week 4 and all start dates thereafter) were evaluated.
+This yielded 2435 flood events for week 3 and 2428 for week 4.
+The severe flood analysis filtered these events to floods with Orange or Red alert levels yielding 88 events at each lead time.